ucsf-wynton/wynton-website-hpc/docs/hpc/support/faq.md

 **Q**. _x2go authenticates, but then immediately disconnects without launching._

 **A**.
 The first thing to check is your beegfs home directory quota. x2go creates a number of temporary files related to your sessions, if it cannot create those files, it will authenticate and then disconnect.
 Short version: `beegfs-ctl --getquota --storagepoolid=11 --uid "$USER"`.
-For more information on quotas and file systems, see the page on [File Sizes and Disk Quotas]:hpc/howto/storage-size.html
+For more information on quotas and file systems, see the page on [File Sizes and Disk Quotas]

 **Q**. _How do I terminate a saved x2go session if it seems "stuck" or "unresponsive"?_